-I've been reading a lot lately about stepping out in faith and following the path you have chosen for us.
-Not dawdling along and collapsing on the nearest bench, but actually going where the path goes, whether or not I'm out of breath.
+I read about stepping out in faith and following the path you have chosen for us.
+Not dawdling along and collapsing on the nearest bench, opening my packed lunch when it's only half past ten, but actually striding down the path, one foot after another.
 Walking with you, trusting that there is always more path even though I can't see it.
 Believing that if you started me down this path then you know where it leads and you do want me to get there.

 'For we are God's handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.'Ephesians 2:10